Home breadcrumb back arrow Back to All Blog

 ⚠️ Limitations: Expensive, complex to deploy, and demand strict data governance.

-In short, standalone tools are fast and flexible, AI-enhanced CLMs are practical and scalable, and AI-everything platforms are powerful but often excessive for smaller organizations.
+In short, standalone tools are fast and flexible, AI-enhanced CLMs bring storage, workflows, and AI together into a scalable system, and AI-everything platforms are powerful—but often overkill for smaller organizations.

 Comparison chart of three types of AI contract tools: standalone, CLM-integrated, and AI platforms.